Best Electric Chainsaws & Reviews for 2023

 The motor contributes the most to your chainsaw’s cutting power.
 You can judge this by how many rotations per second the shackles rotates.
 The most powerful gas engine choice can achieve and run up to 50 feet per second, which is a lot considering you’re working with an electric saw.
 Cutting power is also directly related to the motor’s rating, as we’ve already discussed.

-One thing our team loves about cutting with cordless electric chainsaws is their switches.
+One thing I love about cutting with cordless electric chainsaws is their switches.
 You can start and run the chain saw almost instantly and get to your jobs easily.
 They also have emergency brakes and kill switches that shut off the gas engine and stop cutting.
 This feature will come in handy in emergencies.

 Automatic Oiling